-There's a good chance the price might seem exorbitant to you.
+There's a good chance the price you calculate might seem exorbitant to you.
 It might be well above what you were thinking of charging or what others charge for similar items.

-The forumla gives you an objective estimate of what you need to charge to build a business that is viable and has room to grow.
+The formula gives you an objective estimate of what you need to charge to build a business that is viable and has room to grow.
 It doesn't tell you anything about your customers' expectations or the current market for your product, or the perceived value of your work.

 In other words, if you come up with a price that seems far too high, don't just react with frustration and ignore the number.
-Instead, think about how you can bring that number down and still create valued work, or what you can change about your work and the way you sell it to ensure more customers would be willing to pay that price.
+Instead, think about how you can bring that number down and still create valued work, or consider what you can change about your work and the way you sell it to ensure more customers would be willing to pay that price.

 For me, when I was shocked by the numbers the formula was giving me, I made a few helpful changes including:

 In the end, you might not use the exact price shown by the formula.
 It's not meant to dictate price; it's just there to give you a baseline.

 Cost of Supplies + Labor + 10-15% Overhead = Total Costs